RTSI 307. Introduction to Computed Tomography. 2 Units.

 Prerequisite: Completion of the LLU Medical Radiography Program.

-Studies the various pharmacological agents currently used in diagnosis and treatment during interventional studies of the cardiovascular system.
+Examines various pharmacological agents currently used in diagnosis and treatment during various imaging studies.
 Emphasizes laboratory values relevant to interventional studies.

 RTSI 345.
 Cardiac/Interventional Procedures.
 3 Units.